lukcic/devops/AWS/SysAdmin/GlobalInfrastructure.md

 To the CloudFront with "AWSALB" cookie whitelisted -> forward to

 Application Load balancer, that will always send request with given value to the same target (EC2).

+### CloudFront Origin Access Identity
+Can be set only with S3 bucket, not S3 website (it's custom origin).
+Custom headers an be set to restrict access to website only for CloudFront.